 Scholarship Eligibility: -Applicant must be the dependent child (natural or adopted) of a local, state, or federal law enforcement officer [...]
 More

 The objective of the Women's Independence Scholarship Program is to help survivors of intimate partner abuse obtain an education that will, in turn, offer them the chance to secure employment, personal independence, and self-sufficiency.
-Support is available for full or part-time students interested in attending accredited programs at educational institutions listed below, in order of [...]
+Support is available for full or part-time students interested in attending accredited programs at educational institutions.
+Applicants must be female and have [...]
 More

 Each year, the Wyoming Space Grant Consortium (WSGC) awards fellowships to undergraduate students attending the University of Wyoming or one of Wyoming's community colleges to provide the student with the opportunity to do "real" research.
 Undergraduates who are interested in science, math, engineering and technology careers gain valuable experience participating in research projects, while [...]
 More

 Harvard students and alumni will testify in support of Harvard during the admissions trial this week, defending its "race-conscious admissions policy" against claims that it discriminates against Asian-American applicants.
 The trial is the latest chapter in a lawsuit filed in 2014 by Students for Fair Admissions (SFFA).

 Harvard University has been accused of "balancing its undergraduate classes to ensure that it had admitted its desired share of students of each race and ethnicity" and also for penalizing Asian-American applicants by "systematically giving them lower scores on a metric admissions officers use to measure personality."
 Adam Mortara, a lawyer representing SFFA, stated that the university scores applicants in four categories: academic achievement, athletic ability, extracurriculars, and personality.
 While referencing admissions data, he concluded that, despite their higher academic performance, Asian-Americans are admitted at lower rates. [...]